S SMB SaaS Stacks

 Business$7.99/user/mo$23.97/mo

 The Teams Starter Pack is under-advertised.
-If you’re 3–10 seats and don’t need SSO, it’s the right tier.
+If you’re 3–10 seats and don’t need SSO, it’s the correct tier.
+Most people miss it and overpay on Business.
+Annual billing cuts 10%.

 Verdict